AbhyasKanaujia/Tiffin-App/README.md

 ### Customers

 - Can see which tiffin service is available in any given area
 - Can book tiffin for a period

 # TODO

 - Create Sign up and login page
 - Create Homepage
 - Create Profile Page
+- Only Logged in user visit the profile page
+- Navbar collapse on click